Sound Samples

 'Til the fire of friendship burns you and you carry one more load,

-Then you'll share a fire that warms you, glows beside you through the day,
+Then you'll share a fire that warms you, glows beside you through

 And you'll walk the road together, taking turns to lead the way.